infinilabs/crawler/README.md

 ### Stop

-It's safety to press `ctrl+c` stop the current running Gopa, Gopa will handle the rest,saving the checkpoint, you may restore the job later,the world is still in your hand.
+It's safety to press `ctrl+c` stop the current running Gopa, Gopa will handle the rest,saving the checkpoint, you may restore the job later, the world is still in your hand.

 If you are running `Gopa` as daemon, you may stop it like this: